fischertechnik/Agile-Production-Simulation-24V/README.md

 ### SPS

-TIA is required to access the PLC programs.
+TIAv18 is required to access the PLC programs.

-If TIA v18 is installed, the project files can be loaded and edited.
+As soon as TIAv18 is installed, the project files can be loaded and edited.